underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-CLIENT.md

 The server sends six values in canonical order.
 The client displays these values and uses the supplied movement speed.

-See [Stats and progression](https://github.com/underpostnet/engine/blob/master/src/client/public/cyberia-docs/STATS-PROGRESSION.md) for the contract and tests.

 ## Build and run

 ```bash